 While walking through a zoo five years ago with several close friends, I realized something, that I had fallen in love with one of them.
 And that realization twisted my stomach in knots that took over a year to untie because that was not something I was prepared for or equipped to process.
 During high school, I was a typical teenager, in that there were at least two crushes per academic year that I stumbled through, so crushes were not new territory for me.
 What was so frightening and gut-wrenching this time was that it was the first (and to this point, only) time I had serious romantic feelings for another man.
 I knew that would never go anywhere, so the battering waves of unrequited love never reached me; the question of what that meant about who I am, however, tore at me relentlessly.

 And that doesn’t make me special.
 In fact, that spills me into the pool with the rest of the human population in our current era, being burdened with the uncertainty of one’s identity.
 A product of our incredibly individualistic culture in the Western world is our constant desire to create a strong sense of our own autonomy and identity.
 And because of that, it can often be something we are ashamed (or at the very least, hesitant) to speak honestly about in public when our identities are not crystal solid, which is what makes Frank Ocean’s discography, particularly his most recent major release Blonde, so unique and vital in the United States’ current culture.
 While I am sure there are more profound (and thoroughly researched) theories as to why being open about how fragile our identities are is so terrifying at times, I wonder if it is because we’re under intense pressure to be all put together in the eyes of our followers on social media, our colleagues and employers, and our prospective friends and mates.
 And whether we perceive it on a conscious level or not, we are constantly being given conflicting scripts inside scripts inside scripts dictating who we are now and directing us toward who we should become.
-These scripts and pressures then culminate toward a jagged fragmentation of our sense of self.
+These scripts and pressures then culminate in a jagged fragmentation of our sense of self.
 And I think Frank Ocean speaks to that in his most recent release.

 One of the most prominent themes found throughout his most recent major release Blonde – and his subsequent single “Chanel”, for that matter – is the concept of human duality.
 Frank Ocean masterfully weaves memories throughout his life of broken relationships, mistakes, desires and aspirations, personal revelations, his experiences as a bisexual man, and life lessons learned all together to make a tapestry of seeming contradictions about himself and opposing forces within himself.
 This sense of being fragmented in two is apparent in the deep and surface details, like the title itself, Blonde, though it is stylized as Blond on the cover, playing on the masculinity and femininity of the two spellings of one term and the two halves of his one being.